 What is contextual targeting?

 The basic principle of contextual targeting is simple.
-It is about placing relevant ads alongside the most relevant content.
+It is about placing relevant ads alongside the most relevant content using ai algorithms.
 This has never been exclusive to digital marketing.
 Evaluating the potential audience of a specific show is still a key factor when deciding a TV ad spend.
 The same goes for ads in print; women’s magazines tend to advertise feminine products while automotive companies snatch up ad space in car magazines.
 Whatever the medium, the platform’s users are likely to resonate with the brand’s message.

-While the idea is pretty simple, the strategy can be executed in a lot of different ways.
+While the idea of contextual marketing is pretty simple, the strategy can be executed in a lot of different ways.
 For example, Honda can advertise three major features of a new, better version of a car model.
 These ads would typically be placed on platforms with an interest in cars; for example, the online versions of popular car magazines.

 The other way to approach context is to focus on specific aspects of the car, tailored to your audience.
 On a parenting tips website, Honda might showcase the car’s safety features, while a site for sports enthusiasts might show a Honda carrying surfing or skiing gear.